-This type of fairness is the easiest to design and implement, since it is an extension of pointto-point algorithms.
+This type of fairness is the easiest to design and implement, since it is an extension of point-to-point algorithms.
 The algorithm gives the same allocation to all sources bottlenecked on the same link, and it only operates at the source level.
 However, source-based fairness in VC merge implementations poses some problems, since sources in the same VC cannot be distinguished.
 The main considerations for switch algorithms in this case is to avoid any per-source accounting and any attempt to estimate the number or rates of active sources.
-Note, however, that such changes may result in some oscillations and slow transient response for most algorithms, since per-source accounting and estimation of the number and rates of active sources can considerably improve switch algorithm performance.
+Note, however, that such changes may result in some oscillations and slow transient response for some algorithms, since persource accounting and estimation of the number and rates of active sources can improve switch algorithm performance.
+Another consideration for schemes is to exercise special care when using the CCR field in RM cells, since the CCR value in the RM cell of a VC can belong to a different source with different bottlenecks.
+Reference [19] gives a switch algorithm that achieves source-based fairness and includes simulation results of that algorithm.